wayland-transpositor/wprs/README.md

    correlation.
 4. Compress the data with zstd.
-This algorithm was designed for reasonably good compression ratios while being extremely last: single-digit milliseconds per frame.
+This algorithm was designed for reasonably good compression ratios while being extremely fast: single-digit milliseconds per frame.
 Decompression is done by inverting those steps.

 This protocol is *not stable*: there is no guarantee that different versions of